About the Journal

 Archivaria has also been the vehicle whereby seminal non-English language articles (e.g. from German, French and Dutch) have been translated and brought to the English-speaking archival world.

 Members of the Archivaria Editorial Board are appointed on the recommendation of the General Editor.
-The General Editor of Archivaria serves a two-year term (i.e., for four issues).
+The General Editor of Archivaria serves a three-year term (i.e., for six issues).
 They have complete editorial autonomy and final responsibility for the intellectual content of the journal.
-They are assisted by a Senior Associate Editor, who becomes General Editor at the end of her two-year term.
-Other volunteer positions include a Managing Editor, an Online Editor, a French Language Editor, a Book Review Editor, an Exhibition Review Editor, and six to eight general members of the Editorial Board.
+They are assisted by a Senior Associate Editor, who becomes General Editor at the end of their term.
+Other volunteer positions include a Managing Editor, an Online Editor, a French Language Editor, a Book Review Editor, an Exhibition Review Editor, a French Language Book & Exhibition Review Editor, and six to eight general members of the Editorial Board.
 The (salaried) ACA Executive Director and Membership Services Coordinator provide management and administrative support to the journal.

 The General Editor and Editorial Board encourage submissions from archival scholars from diverse backgrounds on subjects of significance in the domain of archives.
 Archivaria has published occasional theme issues over the years, but the typical issue will feature articles on a range of topics relevant to archives, commonly on the leading-edge of the archival discipline internationally.
 For many years now, Archivaria has been the journal of choice for authors, both junior and well-established, wishing to present innovative perspectives on the theories and practices associated with their discipline and its place within society.
 While some articles originate with papers delivered at the ACA's annual conference, the majority are submitted by researchers drawn by the journal's reputation and rigorous peer review.
 Other articles derive from direct solicitation from members of the editorial board.
 These too are subject to peer review.
 While the majority of submissions to Archivaria are prepared by Canadians, its growing international reputation has led to increasing numbers of foreign contributors.